Thomas-Gottwald/NLP4/READMENLP4.md

 This project is an attempt to create a system which uses natural language processing (NLP) techniques to aid authors in performing systematic literature reviews (SLR).
 This system offers some implementations of NLP techniques like for exeample text similarity and key word extraction.
-Herby the current state of the project is focused on aiding the author in the search of relevant studies and the selection of relevant studies.
+Hereby the current state of the project is focused on aiding the author in the search of relevant studies and the selection of relevant studies.

 ## Motivation
-Performing a systematic literature review is usually a time-consuming task and can take up to 12 Months [1].
+Performing a systematic literature review is usually a time-consuming task and can take up to 12 Months ([Feng et al, 2017](https://ieeexplore.ieee.org/document/8305926)).
 These tasks are for example:
 * Defining the research question
 * Search relevant studies
 * Select relevant studies
-* ...
-For a full description see:
+* Extract data from studies

-One reason an SLR is so time-consuming is that it consists of several tasks which each needs time to fulfill.
+For more details about the specific task in an SLR see: [https://flexiblelearning.auckland.ac.nz/philson/47.html](https://flexiblelearning.auckland.ac.nz/philson/47.html)

-Natural language processing has the potential to aid an author in doing these task or even completely automate some of them.
+Natural language processing has the potential to aid an author in doing these task or even completely automate some of them and thereby reduce the time to conduct a full SLR.

 This project should give a starting point for future development of additional NLP techniques to automate or aid the specified tasks in a SLR.